-Clearing, grading or any related work which results in removal of the natural site vegetation or destruction of the root zone or otherwise results in leaving the ground surface exposed to soil erosion through the action of wind or water.
+Land disturbance is clearing, grading or any related work which results in removal of the natural site vegetation or destruction of the root zone or otherwise results in leaving the ground surface exposed to soil erosion through the action of wind or water.

-PERMIT IS REQUIRED IF
+when a PERMIT IS REQUIRED

 MOST COMMON PROBLEMS